-Unit Contents No. of Introduction to Research.
-The concept of research, characteristics of good Lectures research.
-Application of Research.
-Meaning and sources of Research problem, characteristics of good Research problem, Research process, outcomes, application of Research, Meaning and types of Research I hypothesis, Importance of Review of Literature, Organizing the Review of 15 - Literature.
-Types of Research: Types of research, pure (basic, fundamental) and applied research, qualitative and quantitative.
-Research Design: Meaning, need, types of research design - Exploratory, Descriptive Casual research Design Components of research design and Features of good Research design, Experiments surveys and case study Research design.
-Sampling, Data Collection, and analysis: Types and sources of data - Primary and secondary, Methods of collecting data, Concept of sampling and sampling methods - sampling frame, sample, characteristics of the good II sample, simple random sampling, purposive sampling, convenience 15 sampling, snowball sampling, classification and tabulation of data, graphical representation of data, graphs, and charts - Histograms, frequency polygon and frequency curves, bell-shaped curve and its properties.
-Statistical Methods for Data Analysis: Applications of Statistics in Research, measures of central tendency and dispersion TTT Research Report: Research report and its structure, journal articles - 15 111 Components of the journal article.
+Unit Contents No. of Lectures I Introduction to Research: The concept of research, characteristics of good research, Application of Research, Meaning and sources of Research problem, characteristics of good Research problem, Research process, outcomes, application of Research, Meaning and types of Research hypothesis, Importance of Review of Literature, Organizing the Review of Literature.
+Types of Research: Types of research, pure (basic, fundamental) and 15 applied research, qualitative and quantitative.
+Research Design: Meaning, need, types of research design - Exploratory, Descriptive, Casual research Design, Components of research design, and Features of good Research design.
+Experiments, surveys and case study Research design.
+II Sampling, Data Collection, and analysis: Types and sources of data - Primary and secondary, Methods of collecting data, Concept of sampling and sampling methods - sampling frame, sample, characteristics of the good sample, simple random sampling, purposive sampling, convenience sampling, snowball sampling, classification and tabulation of data, graphical representation of data, graphs, and charts - Histograms, frequency polygon and frequency curves, bell-shaped curve and its properties.
+Statistical Methods for Data Analysis: Applications of Statistics in 15 Ш Research, measures of central tendency and dispersion Research Report: Research report and its structure, journal articles - Components of the journal article.
 Explanation of various components.
-15 of thesis and dissertations.
-Referencing styles and hibliography Ethics in Research Plagiarism - Definition different forms consequences unintentional plagiarism copyright infringement collaborative work IV Qualities of good Researcher.
+Structure of an abstract and keywords.
+Thesis and dissertations. components of thesis and dissertations.
+Referencing styles and bibliography.
+Ethics in Research Plagiarism - Definition, different forms, consequences, unintentional plagiarism, copyright infringement, collaborative work.
+Qualities of good Researcher.
 Citation and Acknowledgement.
-15 Application of software: Latex (Writing Paper, Thesis, Report, 10 Bibliography), BEAMER for presentation.
+Application of software: Latex (Writing Paper, Thesis, Report, Bibliography), BEAMER for presentation.
 Reference Management Software like Zotero/Mendeley.
+15